DiGierre/ESPhome_H801_dimmer_with_buttons/README.md

 ESPhome yaml for a 2 channel DC monochromatic dimmer with control buttons and some extras.

 What is ESPhome?
 See [here](https://esphome.io). <BR><BR>
-The H801 is a cheap esp8266 based 5 channe (RGBWW) dimmer.
+The H801 is a cheap esp8266 based 5 channel (RGBWW) dimmer.
 I am going to use this in my kitchen for the ceiling and cabinet LED lights.
 They need to be locally controlled through push buttons.
-These are integrated into the wall as part of the existing installation.
-I use the Gira brand and in my case the kitchen is already prepared for this (separate DC low voltage cables inside the wall).
+These are already integrated into the wall as part of the existing installation.
+I use the Gira brand and in my case, the kitchen is already prepared for this (separate DC low voltage cables inside the wall).
 In addition I also want it controllable through the home automation of course.
 At present I am using Domoticz.

 More info on the H801 can be found on the [ESPhome](https://esphome.io/cookbook/h801.html) site, on [Revspace](https://revspace.nl/H801) (Dutch only) and by [Tinkerman](https://tinkerman.cat/post/closer-look-h801-led-wifi-controller) (who btw also has great ESP8266 firmware, ESPURNA).

 <B>Hardware setup</B>:

 - 2 x PWM outputs to control two strings of LED lights
-- 1 x Switch output to switch 12V (I have a 12V Internet radio / smart speaker that has no pwoer off button so I want to control the power)
+- 1 x Switch output to switch 12V (I have a 12V Internet radio / smart speaker that has no power off button so I want to control the power)
 - 2 x push buttons for the dimmer (one per light)
 - 1 x push button to control the switch
 - 1 x active buzzer (defined as a light output) to get audible feedback for events.
 The buzzer is connected to 12V through a resistor